Digital Cameras FAQ

 A: If you're just going to be posting photos on the Web, you don't need very high resolution — even 640 x 480 should provide nice, clear images.

 If you want more detail, and may be printing out some photos in smaller sizes, anything from 1600 x 1200 to 2048 x 1536 should cover your needs — just remember that higher resolution makes for cleaner, crisper pictures, but it also causes the stored photo to take up more memory.

 If you want to make very large prints — 8"x 10" and above — consider going with a camera that offers at least 3072 x 2048 resolution or higher.
 High resolution is also important if you're going to be cropping out a portion of a picture and printing the cropped section in a large size — if the photo is high-res to start with, you're less likely to see pixelation when you blow it up.
-(You can also check out our resolution chart to compare.)
-The good news?
-Digital cameras have come a long way in the last couple of years, and all of our digital cameras have high enough maximum resolution to provide clear, large-sized prints, as well as sharp Web photos.
+Digital cameras have come a long way in the last few years, and all current models have high enough maximum resolution to provide clear, large-sized prints, as well as sharp Web photos.